Ada-Developers-Academy/core-unit-1/intro-to-git/intro-to-git-vocab-and-concepts.md

 ## Version Control Systems Let Us Version Our Code

-Version Control Systems are tools that allow programmers to create, view, and understand different versions of code.
+Version Control Systems (VCSs) are tools that allow programmers to create, view, and understand different versions of code.

-There are plenty of different Version Control Systems, with their own set of vocabulary and concepts. **Git** is a version control system that has widespread use and acceptance.
+There are plenty of different Version Control Systems, each with their own set of vocabulary and concepts. **Git** is a version control system that has widespread use and acceptance.

 Git gives us the tooling to:
 - create different versions of our codebases